zenml-io/zenml/docs/book/getting-started/creating-custom-logic.md

-# Adding your code in ZenML
+# Creating custom logic

 All components of ZenML are split into two categories: The `Standard` components, i.e., the code shipped with the package, and the `User-defined` components, the code written by users to inject their own custom logic into the framework.

 ## Types of ZenML components
-Currently, ZenML can be extended in the following ways:
+Custom logic can be added to ZenML by extending the following standard components:

 * [Steps](../steps/what-is-a-step.md)
 * [Datasources](../datasources/what-is-a-datasource.md)